How long have you lived in your home?

 An analysis by the federal government’s National Renewable Energy Laboratory (NREL) discovered that installed prices have fallen at an average annual rate of 13% to 18% per year since 2009.
 And while declines in panel prices have flattened, soft costs continue to fall.
 NREL notes that from 2013 to 2014, non-panel costs have fallen 10% year over year.

-If you pay for your solar system upfront, it could cost anywhere from $10,000 to $40,000 for installation.
+If you pay for your solar system upfront, your solar panel cost could be anywhere from $10,000 to $40,000 for a solar panel system installation.
 But the real answer is that it depends—and mostly on your location.
 Here are a couple of reasons why:

 The first has to do with solar energy.
 Since solar panels convert sunlight into electricity, it makes a big difference how much sun your house gets—which is greatly affected by latitude, altitude, orientation, and cloud cover.
 This will impact your overall solar panel cost.

 Southern states get more sun than northern states.
 But southern states with higher altitudes and less cloud cover—think of Arizona and New Mexico—get more energy from the sun than states such as Florida or Georgia.
 So, for the same size house, you would need more solar panels in Georgia than you would in Arizona.

 Remember, the sun may be shining, but if it is behind a cloud, you’re not getting any solar energy.
 This means that a solar panel in San Diego will produce more energy in a year than the same panel in Seattle.
 The image below will help you determine the solar energy, known as solar insolation, in your area.

 The next variable is your house—not just its location, but its size and orientation, too.
 A house with a southern orientation will get more solar energy.
 A bigger house will usually require more electricity, but will also have more roof space available for solar panels.